cbuschnotes/practicum2/README.md

 mortality rates.
 This project attempts to identify those cultural and health dynamics that lead to specific mortality rates.

-A 2012 study reported in the New England Journal of Medicine found that states in which Medicaid expansions took place a significant reduction in all-cause mortality occurred down about 19.6 death per 100,000 adults (Sommers, Baicker, & Epstein, 2012).
+A 2012 study, reported in the New England Journal of Medicine, found that states in which Medicaid expansions took place saw a significant reduction in all-cause mortality: down about 19.6 death per 100,000 adults (Sommers, Baicker, & Epstein, 2012).
 As part of the Affordable Care Act, Patient Navigators have a role to play to engage patients in a holistic manner to address more than just the clinical issues concerning their health.
 Patient Navigators help to cut through “red-tape” and assist patients with language and cultural issues.
 As most things related to the Affordable Care Act, even the very concept of Patient Navigators is facing political attacks.
 While this study is not about Patient Navigators directly, it does give insights into expanded roles they may play.

 Data Sources
 ============